replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/04-troubleshoot-2/assignment.md

 id: bbn7etmrxhet
 type: challenge
 title: Correcting the broken application
-teaser: Time to fix another problem
+teaser: A Pod is not responding...
 notes:
 - type: text
   contents: Time to fix another problem...